DCF Childcare Training Courses 1-5 Practice Test

 1 / 20

-Which of the following is listed as a possible hearing problem?
+Which of the following is a family risk factor?

 Next Question